 A coincidence that led to change

 After Nicole was diagnosed, she searched for a hospital in Chicago for her cancer care.
-As she researched Rush University Medical Center, she realized that she had a connection to Rush: colorectal surgeon Dana Hayden, MD.
+As she researched RUSH University Medical Center, she realized that she had a connection.

-“I had been attending the same spin class with Dr. Hayden every day for two years,” she says.
+“I had been attending the same spin class with a RUSH colorectal surgeon every day for two years,” she says.
 “Over time, we had become close friends.
 But I never would have thought she would one day save my life.”

-Nicole asked Hayden to review her case, and Hayden referred Nicole to liver surgeon Erik Schadde, MD, and surgical oncologist Sam Pappas, MD, who both specialize in complex gastrointestinal cancers and liver metastases.
+Nicole was referred to liver surgeon Erik Schadde, MD, and surgical oncologist Sam Pappas, MD, who both specialize in complex gastrointestinal cancers and liver metastases.

-“The doctors at Rush said my case was complicated, but I had options,” Nicole says.
+“The doctors at RUSH said my case was complicated, but I had options,” Nicole says.
 “During our conversation and through my own research, I was inspired by the science and expertise they brought to the table.
-Their confidence and, of course, my trust in Dr. Hayden, is what led me to choose Rush.”
+Their confidence is what led me to choose RUSH.”

 A care plan

-In April 2019, Hayden performed a colectomy, in which she removed the right part of Nicole’s colon, where the primary tumor was located.
-Hayden successfully removed all the cancer from her colon, and Nicole had no complications.
+In April 2019, Nicole underwent a colectomy, in which the right part of Nicole’s colon, where the primary tumor was located, was removed.
+All the cancer was successfully removed from her colon.
+Nicole had no complications.

 Nicole then underwent six months of chemotherapy to shrink the tumor in her liver in order for surgeons Schadde and Pappas to perform a two-step liver resection in October 2019.